« Previous Page

 A nebulizer is a device used to deliver liquid medicine in the

-form of a fine mist (aerosol) or powder.
+form of a fine mist (aerosol).
 Medicine may be given through a

 nebulizer to treat respiratory problems, such as asthma, chronic obstructive